-- (1) Includes the following plans: our 2018 Stock Option and Incentive Plan and our 2018 Employee Stock Purchase Plan. - Includes our 2020 Inducement Plan.
-The 2020 Inducement Plan was adopted by the Board in October 2020.
-A total of 3,750,000 shares of common stock have been reserved for issuance under the 2020 Inducement Plan, subject to adjustment for stock dividends, stock splits or other changes in our common stock or capital structure.
-The purpose of the 2020 Inducement Plan is to secure and retain the services of eligible employees, to provide incentives for such eligible employees to exert maximum efforts for the success of the Company and to provide such eligible employees an opportunity to benefit from increases in value of the Company's common stock through the granting of certain stock awards.
+(2) Includes our Inducement Plan.
+The Inducement Plan was adopted by the Board in October 2020.
+A total of 3,750,000 shares of common stock have been reserved for issuance under the Inducement Plan, subject to adjustment for stock dividends, stock splits or other changes in our common stock or capital structure.
+The purpose of the Inducement Plan is to secure and retain the services of eligible employees, to provide incentives for such eligible employees to exert maximum efforts for the success of the Company and to provide such eligible employees an opportunity to benefit from increases in value of the Company's common stock through the granting of certain stock awards.
 The Inducement Plan was approved by our Compensation Committee without stockholder approval pursuant to Nasdaq Stock Market Listing Rule 5635(c)(4), and is utilized exclusively for the grant of stock awards to individuals who were not previously an employee or non-employee director of the Company (or following a bona fide period of non-employment with the Company) as an inducement material to such individual's entry into employment with the Company, within the meaning of Nasdaq Listing Rule 5635(c)(4).
-The 2020 Inducement Plan is administered by our Compensation Committee.
-Stock awards under the 2020 Inducement Plan may only be granted by: (i) the Compensation Committee, (ii) another committee of the Board composed solely of at least two members of the Board who meet the requirements for independence under the Nasdaq Stock Market Listing Rules (the "Independent Directors") or (iii) at the Board level by at least a majority of the Independent Directors (the foregoing subsections (i), (ii) and (iii) are collectively referred to as the "Committee").
-The Committee may choose to grant (i) nonstatutory stock options, (ii) stock appreciation rights, (iii) restricted stock awards, (iv) restricted stock unit awards and (v) other stock awards to eligible recipients, with each grant to be evidenced by an award agreement setting forth the terms and conditions of the grant as determined by the Committee in accordance with the terms of the 2020 Inducement Plan.
+The Inducement Plan is administered by our Compensation Committee.
+Stock awards under the Inducement Plan may only be granted by: (i) the Compensation Committee, (ii) another committee of the Board composed solely of at least two members of the Board who meet the requirements for independence under the Nasdaq Stock Market Listing Rules (the "Independent Directors") or (iii) at the Board level by at least a majority of the Independent Directors (the foregoing subsections (i), (ii) and (iii) are collectively referred to as the "Committee").
+The Committee may choose to grant (i) nonstatutory stock options, (ii) stock appreciation rights, (iii) restricted stock awards, (iv) restricted stock unit awards and (v) other stock awards to eligible recipients, with each grant to be evidenced by an award agreement setting forth the terms and conditions of the grant as determined by the Committee in accordance with the terms of the Inducement Plan.